-Genetic variants in the adenosine receptor, as well as the enzyme that metabolizes caffeine, work together to create unique blood glucose responses.
-We are all unique.
+~ Genetic variants in the adenosine receptor combine with variants in the caffeine metabolism gene to create unique blood glucose responses.

 Adenosine also inhibits norepinephrine and epinephrine release, so when caffeine blocks the receptor, it allows for norepinephrine and epinephrine to be released (surge of energy).
 Epinephrine, though, also upregulates glucose mobilization… and thus a link to glucose response to caffeine.